zcattacz/alasql_wiki/Google-Charts.md

-# Google Charts and Alasql
+# Google Charts and AlaSQL

+AlaSQL can be used to load and prepare data for Google Charts.

 Based on [StackOverflow.com question](http://stackoverflow.com/questions/28999581/alasql-and-google-charts/29010186#29010186)